Human Development Counseling (HDC)

 HDC 558.
 Theories of Family Counseling.
 3 Hours.

 Theories and models of family counseling, emphasizing integration of issues relating to family treatment with systems theory.
 Family counseling issues will be compared across treatment models.
 Includes extensive readings and strong focus on clinical practice considerations.
 Required for students enrolled in the MCFC concentration.
-Course Information: Prerequisite: HDC 534.
+Course Information: Prerequisites: HDC 534.

 HDC 575.
 Appraisal Techniques in Counseling.
 3 Hours.